 ^b Do not collect if daily IP infusion #2 (dose 12h post-PEX) is discontinued (see section 6.2.6).

-^c Collect these time-points in relation to the end of PEX if IP infusion #1 (dose immediately post-PEX) is discontinued (see section 6.2.6).
+^c Collect these time-points in relation to the end of PEX if IP infusion #1 (dose immediately post-PEX) is discontinued (see section 6.2.6) or if the subject is receiving rescue therapy.